 All Hallow’s Eve ~ A Short Story by Allen Kopp

-The false face still had dried spit around the mouth, but he didn’t care.
-It was his spit.
-He put it on and checked himself in the mirror.
+His false face still had dried spit around the mouth, but it was his own spit so he didn’t care.
+He put it on and checked the entire effect in the mirror, costume, mask and all.
 Something was missing.
 Oh, yes, the old derby hat.
 It was the one thing that made his costume look just a little bit creepy and scary.
 Without the hat, the costume was just a cheap little-kid’s getup.

 “Who are you going with?”

 “I don’t know.
 Some of the kids from my class, I guess.”

 “You want the names of all the kids in my class?”